-- 1/16 teaspoon pure CoQ-10 powder - 2 tsp powdered Nutro All Natural Tartar Control Dog Biscuits[®] - 2 tsp Vegetarian Missing Link[®] or 2 tsp Vionate[®] powder (Alternate these two supplements on a nightly basis.)
+- 2 teaspoons of Missing Link® or 2 teaspoons of Vionate® powder (Alternate these two supplements on a nightly basis.) - 1/4 tsp organic spirulina

 Gently toss the worms with your fingers to thoroughly coat the worms with the supplements.
 If necessary, sift the mealworms to remove excess powdered supplements.
 The excess powder can be saved and reused the following night.
-Note: The use of these particular supplements is known to greatly reduce dental problems that commonly occur in captive bats (see Infections of the Gums and Teeth).